liferay/lexicon-site/src/pages/docs/patterns/Forms/selector.md

 ---
 title: "Selectors"
 description: "Selectors are frequently used as a part of forms.
 This elements are used when we need to select one or more within several options.
-These options are displayed in the button once selected. "
+These options are displayed in the button once selected."
 layout: "guide"
 weight: 3
 ---